 The Transport team is also operated by volunteers and facilitates the movement of wildlife patients between the public, the Triage Care Center, the North County Triage site, and Satellite Care Rehabilitators.

-Project Wildlife’s Education and Outreach Program conducts a variety workshops and presentations providing conservation education to the San Diego community.
+Project Wildlife’s Education and Outreach Program conducts a variety of workshops and presentations providing wildlife and conservation focused education to the San Diego community.
 In schools, classroom programs allow students to consider local wildlife conservation within a larger picture that includes personal service and stewardship.
 Assembly programs reach larger groups of students.
 Scout badge programs help young people fulfill conservation-based badge requirements while involving them in community action projects that will help the wildlife and people of San Diego County.

 Learn more about our Education programs…